darwino/darwino-documentation/Installing Eclipse.md

 Developers**‘ (NOT Eclipse IDE for Java Developers).
 <http://www.eclipse.org/downloads/>

-Darwino has been validated with Eclipse 4.5.1, also known as Mars-1.
+Darwino run best with the latest Eclipse version, currently Neon-1.
+Although it has been tested with earlier versions like Mars-1, the maven integration works best with Neon.

 Installing Eclipse is achieved by unzipping the archive in its target directory.
 The following directory structure shows eclipse unzipped into the c:\\Darwino